MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ---
-title: Azure Spatial Anchors tutorials - 1.
-Getting started with Azure Spatial Anchors
+title: Standalone Holographic Remoting tutorials - 1.
+Getting started with Standalone Holographic Remoting
-description: Complete this course to learn how to implement Azure Face Recognition within a mixed reality application.
+description: Complete this course to learn how to remote mixed reality experience form your PC to HoloLens 2.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019